Top 25 Missouri USA Events and Festivals

 second week in August

-Since the first fair in 1901, thousands of Missouri families have made the annual "pilgrimage" every August to Sedalia for this 11-day event that is recognized as one of the top 20 Missouri USA events and festivals.
+Since the first fair in 1901, thousands of Missouri families have made the annual "pilgrimage" every August to Sedalia for this 11-day event that is recognized as one of the top 20 Missouri USA events and festivals and now attracts more than 360,000 people.
 From entertainment to livestock shows to traditional fare, the Missouri State Fair is one of the state’s oldest and most tradition-rich events for summer family fun.
 Among the popular attractions, one of the more famous parts of the fair is the mule show that has run ever since the start of the fair in 1901.

 For more information about the Missouri State Fair in Sedalia visit: